Piggy Logo

 You can see examples at [https://github.com/KongZ/piggy/tree/main/demo]

-You can set default AWS Region by set ENV AWS_REGION on Piggy Webhooks.
-If AWS_REGION is set on Piggy Webhooks, you do not need to set an annotation piggysec.com/aws-region on Pod.
-In other word, the settings on Piggy Webhooks ENV can be overridden by pods annotations.
+You can set the default AWS region by setting the AWS_REGION environment variable on Piggy Webhooks.
+If AWS_REGION is set on Piggy Webhooks, you do not need to set the piggysec.com/aws-region annotation on the Pod.
+In other words, the settings on Piggy Webhooks can be overridden by Pod annotations.

 You can see examples at [https://github.com/KongZ/piggy/tree/main/demo]